 College Savings Account/Match FAQs

-You must fill out the Free Application for Federal Student Aid forecaster: FAFSA4caster.
+You must fill out the Free Online Application for Federal Student Aid forecaster: FAFSA4caster.
 You will need information regarding your family’s income and assets to complete the forecaster.
-If your Estimated Family Contribution (EFC) on the forecaster is $12,000 or less, you are eligible to apply for KC Scholars.
+If your Estimated Family Contribution (EFC) on the forecaster is 12,000 or less, you are eligible to apply for KC Scholars.
+For assistance in completing the FAFSA4caster, KC Scholars has created the following guide: FAFSA4caster

 A 529 college savings plan is an investment account that is used for savings for college.
 KC Scholars works with the Missouri MOST and Kansas Learning Quest programs.